Paint Calculator

 How to Use This Paint Calculator

-Results show total paint needed in gallons, wall area, coverable area, and the number of 1-gallon cans required.
-Round up to the nearest whole can when purchasing paint.
+The results display total paint needed in gallons, total wall area, coverable area after deducting openings, and the number of 1-gallon cans to purchase.
+Always round up to the nearest whole can, and consider buying a small amount extra for future touch-ups.

 What Is Paint?